rumasia/til/delete product in online shop.md

  How to delete products from  online shop  by applying MVC pattern.

-In the product-model.js file write the following code
+In the <strong> product-model.js </strong> file write the following code
 ```
  async remove(){
                 const productId=new mongodb.ObjectId(this.id);